SAP/jenkins-library/documentation/docs/configuration.md

     export PIPER_ansEventTemplate='{"priority": 999}'
     ```

+If both event templates are defined they are merged together.
+Meaning that any
+fields already defined by the JSON file will be overwritten by the
+environment JSON string.

 ## Collecting telemetry and logging data for Splunk

 Splunk gives the ability to analyze any kind of logging information and to visualize the retrieved information in dashboards.